Academic transcript

 Intensive workshop

 A facilitated group discussion or demonstration that usually has a specified outcome or goal.
-Smaller than a lecture, with more opportunities for participation and engagement, and larger than a tutorial, typically five or more hours in duration.
+Intensive workshops usually have fewer participants than a lecture, which gives you more opportunities for participation and engagement.
+They are usually five or more hours in duration.

 Laboratory